nvpro-samples/gl_vk_threaded_cadscene/README.md

 #### Variants:

  - **default**: we traverse the list and either directly render from it, or build temporary command-buffers every frame.

  - **re-use**: command-buffers are built only once and then re-used when rendering.
 This typically yields lowest CPU costs.

  - **MT**: multi-threaded, makes use of N worker-threads to build the command-buffers.
 The list is processed in chunks of *workingset* many items.
 Each thread grabs an available chunk.
 The global drawing order may be different every frame.
+When *batched submission* is active, the Vulkan renderers trigger their submission method at the end of their processing, i.e. once per frame.
- -- **worker process**: the generated command-buffers are processed by the worker-threads directly (but protected by mutex).
+    - **main submit**: command-buffers are passed to the main thread for processing (no mutex for processing step).

- --  **main process**: command-buffers are passed to the main thread for processing (no mutex for processing step).
+    - **worker submit**: the generated command-buffers are processed by the worker-threads directly (but protected by mutex).

 ### OpenGL Renderers

 - **gl core**
-All matrices and materials are stored in big buffer objects, which allows us to efficiently bind the required sub-range for a drawcall via glBindBufferRange(GL_UNIFORM_BUFFER, usageSlot, buffer, index * itemSize, itemSize).
+All matrices and materials are stored in big buffer objects, which allows us to efficiently bind the required sub-range for a drawcall via `glBindBufferRange(GL_UNIFORM_BUFFER, usageSlot, buffer, index * itemSize, itemSize)`.
 (Using only OpenGL 4.3 core features)
 - **gl nvbindless**
 Similar as above but using glBufferAddressRange calls passing 64-bit GPU addresses instead of GL object handles.
 (NV_vertex_buffer_unified_memory, NV_uniform_buffer_unified_memory).
 - **gl re-use nvcmd buffer**
 Uses NV_command_list to encode sequence of drawing and binding commands.
 They are stored in a GL buffer object and rendered from that.
 - **gl re-use nvcmd compiled**
 The commands are not stored in a buffer but in the compiled commandlist object, allowing further optimizations especially for state changes like shaders (NV_command_list)
-- **gl MT nvcmd main process**
+- **gl MT nvcmd main submit**
 Persistent mapped buffers are used for storing the commands.
 The pointers are passed to the worker-threads where the command-buffers are filled.
 Those threads do not have a GL context.
 Rendering is done from the main thread.
 Different buffers are used every other frame to avoid fences (NV_command_list)

 ### Vulkan Renderers